 - S Sportsman

 - I Intermediate

-- A Advanced
+- A Advanced See FAI Sporting code A-18

-- M Masters

 All manoeuvres will start and finish in straight and level flight.
 Center manoeuvres will start and finish on the same heading while turn-around manoeuvres will finish on a heading 180 degrees to entry.